Skip to product information

 Most berries are self-fruitful.
 For those that aren't, cross-pollination is mandatory to produce a crop.

-Several bird types include finches, waxwings, catbirds, relish the fruits, opossums, box turtles, and raccoons.
+Several bird types include finches, waxwings, catbirds, relish the fruits of the Dewberry Plants, opossums, box turtles, and raccoons.
 As a source of food, they keep the ecosystem going.